CodyNicholson/Backend_Development_Notes/howToMakeMarkdownFiles.md

 ***

 ### Horizontal Rule
--

-You can add a small Horizontal Rule by having one line consist of only one minus sign or equal sign
+You can add a small Horizontal Rule by having one line consist of only an equal sign

 Syntax example:

 ```
--

-or

 =
 ```

 Real example:

--
+=

 You can add a wider Horizontal Rule by putting three underscores, asterisks, or minus signs together one line alone